 When the first of the latest generation of electric cars arrived in 2011, the doomsayers speculated that the batteries would need replacing after only a few years and the cars would be useless.
 It’s easy to see why they might think this, as we had all been experiencing laptops, mobile phones and even toothbrushes which could barely function for a few minutes when they were just a couple of years old.
-Isobel Sheldon OBE, chief strategy officer of Britishvolt, says that modern EV battery packs are designed to last up to 12 years and 1500-2000 charge cycles.
+Isobel Sheldon OBE, chief strategy officer of Britishvolt, says that electric car battery life, in modern vehicles are designed to last up to 12 years and 1500-2000 charge cycles.

 Thankfully, the pessimists were proved wrong and many of those early cars – mainly Nissan Leafs - are still going strong, even after racking up high mileages cars.
 That’s because the batteries used in electric vehicles are designed to be far more resistant to ‘wear and tear’ – called degradation - than the power packs in cheaper gadgets which might be expected to become obsolete and thrown away after a few years.
 As a backup, all electric car makers also provide a warranty, usually up to eight years and 100,000 miles.

-The engineers at car makers work hard to minimise the things which hurt batteries, such as excess heat and cold, by having special conditioning devices which keep the precious cells in the ideal temperature operating range.
+The engineers at car makers work hard to minimise the things which hurt electric car battery life, such as excess heat and cold, by having special conditioning devices which keep the precious cells in the ideal temperature operating range.
 Owners can also look after their powerpacks by charging carefully and following the advice given by the sales and service advisors at Eden.

 Batteries are also far more reliable than an engine in a conventional car as there are no moving parts.
 But even if you are careful, all electric car batteries will still slowly degrade over time and use – just as an engine will.
 However, the battery cells are designed to last the lifetime of the car and still have a useful capacity after a decade or more.